calummoore/blog-product/content/blog/why-one-product-a-week/index.md

 I know you've probably seen other attempts at this like - [12 startups in 12 months](https://levels.io/12-startups-12-months/) (which was actually pretty successful).
 And, this is not an attempt to get more extreme for the sake of it.
 Here are my reasons for choosing 1 week as my baseline.

 ### Benefits
+* Many ideas have a critical unforeseen issue, so getting something out fast helps validate it quickly and prevents wasting time on stuff that will never work
 * It’s much easier to accurately plan progress/scope over a week
 * You don’t get too attached to the product and accidentally spend 2...
 3..
 6 months building it
 * Launching products is hard, but the more you do it the easier it gets
-* I get to learn from my mistakes and immediately put it into practise
+* I get to learn from my mistakes and immediately put it into practice

 ### Downsides
 * One week might not be enough time to get a clear picture of market sentiment for the problem / solution